Quantum Tokens for Digital Signatures: Introduction

-Our main contribution is a construction of a \emph{tokenized} signature scheme.
+Our main contribution is a construction of a quantum \emph{tokenized} signature scheme.
 A tokenized signature scheme consists of 4 quantum polynomial time (\nom{QPT}{Quantum Polynomial Time} for short) algorithms: \keygen,\ \tokengen,\ \sign,\ and \verify.
 In this setting there are \emph{three} entities: a signer, a verifier and a new entity, which we will call the signing authority.
 In this context, even though the signer is the one signing the document, it is done in the name of the signing authority.
 The authority generates the pair $(sk,pk)$ using $\keygen$ as before.
-Next, it generates a quantum state \nom{$\ket{\stamp}$}{A quantum signing token}, which we call a \emph{signing token}, by running $\tokengen_{sk}$.\footnote{The symbol $\stamp$ represents a rubber stamp .} Note that different calls to $\tokengen_{sk}$ may produce different signing tokens.
+Next, it generates a quantum state \nom{$\ket{\stamp}$}{A quantum signing token}, which we call a \emph{signing token}, by running $\tokengen_{sk}$.\footnote{The symbol $\stamp$ represents a rubber stamp.} We emphasize that different calls to $\tokengen_{sk}$ may produce different signing tokens.
 The signer, who gets one copy of a signing token from the authority, can sign a single document of her choice.
 The output of $\sign(\alpha,\ket{\stamp})$ is classical, similarly to the classical setting.
-The correctness property remains unchanged: $\verify_{pk}(\alpha,\sign(\alpha,\ket{\stamp}))$ must accept for all documents $\alpha$.
+The correctness property is very similar: $\verify_{pk}(\alpha,\sign(\alpha,\ket{\stamp}))$ must accept for all documents $\alpha$.

-The novelty of tokenized signatures is that \sign\ applies a measurement which collapse which \emph{consumes} $\ket{\stamp}$, and therefore it cannot be reused to sign an additional document.
+The novelty of tokenized signatures is that \sign\ applies a measurement which collapses and hence \emph{consumes} $\ket{\stamp}$, and therefore it cannot be reused to sign an additional document.
 Informally, the security requirement is that a QPT adversary \nom{$\Adv$}{A QPT adversary}, with access to the public key $pk$ and to $\ell$\nomenclature{$\ell$}{The number of signing tokens given to the adversary} signing tokens $\ket{\stamp_{1}}\tensor \ldots \tensor \ket{\stamp_{\ell}}$ , cannot generate valid signatures for $\ell+1$ different documents.